h5gs/NativeScript-Sample-Friends/README.md

 ### HTTPS Connections

-By default the Friends Sample is configured to use HTTP.
-If you want to switch to HTTPS, update the `global.BS_SCHEME` setting in  `/app/app.js` to `https`.
+By default the Friends Sample is configured to use HTTPS.
+If you want to switch to HTTP, update the `global.BS_SCHEME` setting in  `/app/app.js` to `http`.

 ## Running the Sample